 Never underestimate the power of the niche audience.
 Read this article to discover how to find your niche audience and make it work in your brand's favor.

 Imagine you’re a marketing manager at a global sports shoe brand.
 Your latest product release is a pair of running shoes.
 You’ve already spent thousands bringing this design to market, not to mention the associated advertising creative costs (e.g. producing image and video content), all to be used in your digital marketing campaign.
 You launch your social media campaign via Facebook ads.
 Casting the net wide, you decide to target “anybody who wears running shoes”.
 You wonder why traffic to your website isn’t converting.
 Does this all sound a little too familiar?
+Then you haven't defined your niche audience.

 The niche audience approach would go something like this: You invest the time in strategizing, researching and defining your niche audience.
 As your shoe design is unique, individual, and fully customizable, your niche audience must reflect this.
 After some research, your niche persona is created: a 20-something woman with pink hair.
 You can now set your social media strategy in accordance to your defined niche audience.
 So how do you discover yours and why is it so important?